-How Configurability Can Reduce the Cost of an ERP?
+How Configurability Can Reduce the Cost of an ERP Software?

 An Enterprise Resource Planning (ERP) Software selection is nothing like selecting an over-the-counter Accounting Software or choosing a platform for your new website.
-Once implemented the ERP becomes the backbone of any organization which supports and facilitates all the processes and transactions taking place in that organization.
-For an ERP Software to becomethe right fit for a business environment it mustmeet feasibility requirements from various angles like technology, functional fit, implementation time and methodology, training, ROI and equally important, the post implementation support.
+Once the implementation of ERP in an organization becomes the backbone of any organization which supports and facilitates all the processes and transactions taking place in that organization.
+For an ERP System Software to become the right fit for a business environment it must meet feasibility requirements from various angles like technology, functional fit, implementation time and methodology, training, ROI and equally important, the post ERP implementation support.

-But overtime it has been observed that there has been a widening gap between what the ERP vendors offer and what the user organizations require or put to use.
-In other words, big ERP vendors deliver more than what organizations can actually adopt or require.
+But over time it has been observed that there has been a widening gap between what the ERP vendors offer and what the user organizations require or put to use.
+In other words, major ERP vendors deliver more than what organizations can actually adopt or require.
 Studies have revealed that 20% features of any software are rarely used and 45% are never used.

-Big ERP vendors have also earned a bad image of unnecessarily complicating simple processes thereby making them tedious and time consuming.
-As a result, ERP users prefer to skip using the ERP Software for trivial tasks and such transactions go unrecorded, putting a big question mark to the entire idea and intention of implementing an ERP Software in the first place.
+Top ERP vendors have also earned a bad image of unnecessarily complicating simple processes thereby making them tedious and time-consuming.
+As a result, ERP users prefer to skip using the ERP Software for trivial tasks and such transactions go unrecorded, putting a big question mark to the entire idea and intention of implementing ERP Software in the first place.

 It’s time that ERP vendors realized that one-size-fits-all approach is not feasible and not all customers need to pay for that one size.
-ERP vendors must ensure that their ERP Solution is highly configurable and does not complicate simple processes.
+ERP vendors must ensure that their implementation of ERP in an organization is highly configurable and does not complicate simple processes.
 Ultimately, ERP Solutions should serve the purpose of making processes simpler and effective rather than otherwise.

 Harshit is a PGDM in Marketing and a B. Tech. in Information Technology.
 He started his carrier with Eastern Software Systems as a Marketing & Communications Executive and has over the years evolved into a seasoned marketing professional with expertise in Digital Marketing, Conventional Marketing and Social Media Marketing.
 Harshit loves cooking and is always eager to create unique culinary for his friends.